analog-substance/carbon/README.md

 Flags:
       --config string         config file (default is $HOME/.carbon.yaml) -e, --environment strings   Environment to use.
-Some platforms support many environments.
+Some providers/profiles support many environments.
   -h, --help                  help for carbon
   -j, --json                  Output in JSON
-  -p, --platform strings      Platform to use.
+  -p, --profile strings       Profile to use.
 Like an instance of a provider.
 Used to specify aws profiles -P, --provider strings      Provider to use vbox, aws -v, --version               version for carbon